Skip to content

 2. Consider backward compatibility with existing boards

-3. Update brainfile.schema.json and protocol docs together
+3. Update the schema and docs together

 bash